typst/typst/docs/reference/context.md

 or multiple times, depending on how many different places it is put into.

 ## Location context
-Context can not only give us access to set rule values.
+Context cannot only give us access to set rule values.
 It can also let us know _where_ in the document we currently are, relative to other elements, and absolutely on the pages.
 We can use this information to create very flexible interactions between different document parts.
 This underpins features like